-Holds a degree in Aerospace Engineering from the Instituto Superior Técnico, and completed his Master's Degree in Aerodynamics at the Von Karman Institute for Fluid Dynamics (Belgium) and an MBA at INSEAD Business School (France).
+Holds a degree in Aerospace Engineering from the Instituto Superior Técnico, and completed his

+Master's Degree in Aerodynamics at the Von Karman Institute for Fluid Dynamics (Belgium) and an MBA at INSEAD Business School (France).
 From 2000 to 2007 he was a consultant at the Boston Consulting Group.
-Between 2007 and 2009 he was a consultant to the Minister for the Economy and Innovation.
+Between 2007 and 2009 he supported the Ministery of Economy and Innovation.
+Since 2009 is member of the Board of Directors and of the Executive Committee of RFN.